- Last updated:

 View the Dicky Beach Precinct Plan

-Council invited the community to have their say on the design of the new skate park at Dicky Beach.
-The online survey closed 29 March 2019.
+Council invited the community to have their say on the three proposed design options of the skate park by participating in an online survey.
+Survey closed 14 June 2019.

 Where to from here

-Information on the current implementation and staging is available for download.
-This is based on the current 2018 adopted 10 Year Capital Works Program and is subject to an annual budget endorsement which may result in changes.
+The program and scheduled funds are based on the 2018 adopted 10 Year Capital Works Program and is subject to an annual budget endorsement which may result in change.